ucasdp/BiLinT/README.md

 ## Usage

-To use GMMB-Lineage, please set `R` working directory to `GMMB-Lineage-master` after downloading this repository.
-Please make sure you have installed all the dependencies correctly, and then open source code `GMMB-Lineage_app.R` to execute the commands line by line as following.
+To use BiLinT, please set `R` working directory to `BiLinT-master` after downloading this repository.
+Please make sure you have installed all the dependencies correctly, and then open source code `BiLinT_app.R` to execute the commands line by line as following.

 * In *Model Input* section, first set random seed `myseed`, and then specify the folder `foldername` to save output files (a new folder will be created if it does not exist).
 For example:
   ```